ShyamSubramanian/USD-EUR-FOREX/README.md

 # USD-EUR-FOREX
-Predicting the exchange between USD and EUR currencies
+Predicting the exchange rate between USD and EUR currencies